 Doesn't Incognito Mode already make me private?

-No, this is a common and dangerous misconception.
-Incognito or Private Browsing mode only deletes your browsing history from your local device.
-It does absolutely nothing to hide your IP address or your activity from your ISP, your employer, or the websites you visit.
-A VPN encrypts your entire connection, offering a vastly superior level of privacy.
+No. Incognito Mode only deletes history from your device.
+It does nothing to hide your activity from your ISP, employer, or the websites you visit.
+Only a VPN encrypts your connection.

 Can a VPN protect all my devices at once?